-

 2025.02.14 Perez Parra v.
 Castro, 24-cv-00912-KG-KRS (D. NM.) - Notice of Voluntary Dismissal

 The three named Plaintiffs in Perez Parra v.
-Castro, 24-cv-00912-KG-KRS (D. NM.) were removed to Venezuela on February 10, 2025, within 24 hours of securing a temporary restraining order blocking their transfer to the U.S. Naval Base at Guantanamo Bay.
-In light of their removal, their counsel filed a notice of voluntary dismissal with the District Court on February 14, 2025.
+Castro, No. 24-cv-00912-KG-KRS (D. NM), were removed to Venezuela on February 10, 2025, within 24 hours of securing a temporary restraining order blocking their transfer to the U.S. Naval Base at Guantánamo Bay.
+In light of their removal, their counsel filed a notice of voluntary dismissal with the District Court.

 **Litigation entries are limited to initial complaints and major substantive rulings.
 For pleadings and additional information, use name and docket number to search Civil Rights Clearinghouse and CourtListener or visit Just Security Litigation Tracker**